Majjiga charu (majjiga pulusu)

 - 1 sprig curry leaves

-- 1 Pinch hing /asafoetida
+- 1 pinch hing /asafoetida

-- ¼ tsp mustard
+- ¼ teaspoon mustard seeds

-- ¼ tsp cumin
+- ¼ teaspoon cumin seeds

-- 1 Pinch fenugreek seeds or ¼ teaspoon roasted fenugreek seeds powder
+- 1 pinch fenugreek seeds or ¼ teaspoon roasted fenugreek seeds powder

-- 2 tbsps coriander leaves chopped
+- 2 tablespoons coriander leaves chopped

-- 1 tbsp oil as needed
+- 1 tablespoon oil as needed

-- ⅛ to ¼ tsp turmeric
+- ⅛ to ¼ teaspoon turmeric

-- ⅓ tsp salt
+- ⅓ teaspoon salt

-- ½ tsp chana dal (optional)
+- ½ teaspoon chana dal (optional)

-- ½ tsp urad dal (optional)
+- ½ teaspoon urad dal (optional)

 Instructions

 - Next add onions and fry till they begin to turn pink.
-They should be partially cooked yet keep the crunch.
+They should be partially cooked yet crunchy.
 Turn off the stove.
+Next add turmeric, hing and salt.
+Cool this completely.

 - Serve majjiga chaaru with rice.